MelonTechnologiesLLC/plugin_apiextensions/README.md

 ## Usage

-### SCAPI
-SCAPI APIs do not allow custom parameters.
-Use as usual (control is done from Configuration).

-### OCAPI
+### Control and settings
-OCAPI APIs allow passing custom parameters.
+OCAPI (and recently SCPI) APIs allow passing custom http parameters.
-Framework allows clients (if allowed - see above) to:
+Framework allows clients (if allowed in the site pref - see above) to:
 - enable endpoint extensions
 - set extension settings